xmoezzz/rfvp/disassembler/README.md

 # FVP disassembler
-A Non-offical disassembler for the FVP Engine.
+A Non-official disassembler for the FVP Engine.

 ## Usage
 ```bash